- Reference Number: HEY-724/2021

 - Avoid the use of soaps, bubble baths, deodorants and vaginal wipes from coming into contact with the vulval area as this may irritate the area.

-- If passing urine makes your symptoms worse, then wash the urine away from the vulval area using a jug of warm water whilst on the toilet and apply emollient cream (for example Drapoline or similar product) twice daily.
+- If passing urine makes your symptoms worse, then wash the urine away from the vulval area using a jug of warm water whilst on the toilet and apply emollient cream twice daily.

-- Avoid the use of none prescribed creams (for example over the counter thrush treatments).
+- Avoid the use of non-prescribed creams (for example over the counter thrush treatments).

 - Avoid using antiseptics in the bath.